mehdihasan/jar-in-k8s-cron/README.md

 - create a docker image out of the java project
 - push the docker image into any image registry.
 I am using DockerHub here.
 - use the docker image to run the kubernetes cron job

-## Future improvements
-- passing arguments from the kubernetes cron job to the java application
-- saving any file to persistent storage form the java application